Godaddy Blur Test

 1. Align user expectations with system actions.
 If a user logs into their account, they will expect to be presented with a screen related to their account – not the site’s public homepage.

 2. People are attracted to people.
-If you don’t want your users to look a person’s face, don’t put a face on the screen.
+If you don’t want your users to look at a person’s face, don’t put a face on the screen.

 3. Perform “The Blur Test” again.